uuund3rfl0w/tinc/README.md

 ## Compatibility

-Version 1.1pre18 is compatible with 1.0pre8, 1.0 and later, but not with older versions of tinc.
+Version 1.1pre18 is compatible with 1.0 and later, but not with older versions of tinc.

-When the ExperimentalProtocol option is used, tinc is still compatible with 1.0.X, 1.1pre11 and later, but not with any version between 1.1pre1 and 1.1pre10.
+Note that this pre-release version of tinc 1.1 might be incompatible with older pre-release versions as the new cryptographic protocol might still undergo changes.

 ## Requirements